 TuneMyMusic is a platform that lets you transfer and share playlists from any music platform to another, including Spotify, YouTube, Deezer, Apple Music, and more.

-If you want to share playlists with friends who use a different streaming service than you do, TuneMyMusic is your best bet: our service lets you share Apple Music playlists with Spotify users — and more!
+If you want to share playlists with friends who use a different streaming service than you do, TuneMyMusic Share is your best bet: It’s a service that lets you share Apple Music playlists with Spotify users or any other music streaming user — and more!

 Sharing music with friends is not a new trend.
 We’ve been sharing music with others since the dawn of burning CDs.
 Back then, it was easy to ensure the ears that heard your musical mix of songs only belonged to your intended audience.
 These days it can be a bit more complicated because if you make your playlists public, there’s no longer any privacy attached.
 Using TuneMyMusic’s service to share your playlists among your friends, co-workers, or crush allows you to only share the intended playlist with the singular audience of your choice, rather than opening the gates wide to all of the internet.
 The way it works is by creating a dedicated page for your playlist where you can share the link with your friends and audience so they can check out the playlist no matter which music streaming service they use.